 - Lightweight container.

-- Possibilities to use configure management service of spring in any runtime environment with whatever architectural layer.
+- Possibilities to use configuration management service of spring in any runtime environment with whatever architectural layer.

 Q #23) Describe servlet?

-Q #24) Describe the phases of servlet lifecycle?
+Q #24) Describe the phases of the servlet lifecycle?

 - Initialize phase – The method Init () called in this phase in only one time of the lifetime of a servlet.
 Servlet configuration is assigned to the servlet.